caspark/rust-game-of-life-exercises/README.md

 Rust by default builds & runs unoptimized debug code - pass the `--release` flag to Cargo for a 10-100x speedup.

-You can benchmark the official solution through a million game steps with:
+You can benchmark the official solution vs your solution through a million game steps with:

-    cargo build --release && time target/release/game-of-life bench solution
+    cargo build --release

-or bench your solution for the same with
+    time target/release/game-of-life bench solution

-    cargo build --release && time target/release/game-of-life bench mine
+    time target/release/game-of-life bench mine

+On Windows, use Powershell:

+    powershell
+    cargo build --release
+    Measure-Command {.\target\release\game-of-life.exe bench solution}
+    Measure-Command {.\target\release\game-of-life.exe bench mine}

 Try to get your real time elapsed for a run as low as possible.

 Tips:

-* On Linux, [`perf` and Valgrind's `cachegrind` are good profiling tools](https://doc.rust-lang.org/book/second-edition/ch16-01-threads.html); you're on your own for MacOS.
+* On Linux, `perf` and Valgrind's `cachegrind` are good profiling tools; you're on your own for MacOS and Windows.
-* Parallelism is easiest to do via [Rust's](https://doc.rust-lang.org/book/second-edition/ch16-01-threads.html) support.
+* Parallelism is easiest to do via [Rust's](https://doc.rust-lang.org/book/ch16-01-threads.html) support.
 * If you need to communicate between threads, use channels (`mpsc::channel` or the `chan` crate) or `std::sync`'s primitives (like `Mutex`).
 * A vector (`Vec`) of booleans is fairly efficient but a bit vector might be more efficient.
 * You might want to look into Rust's SIMD support if you have experience with that.